 The desire to draw fine, intricate and constant lines, in particular for writing, had led to the process of writing with a nib, bringing ink (stain) on paper (writeable surface) in a controlled fashion.
 For thousands of years, this has hardly changed.
 Fountain pens facilitate this process in a simplified way.

 Principally, their structure has not changed over the last two, three hundred years.
-I can assure you, it has not changed during the last since 1980, because that’s when I was there.
-Research I undertook on some older fountain pens, reaching back into the early 1900, indicate the same.
+I can assure you, it has not changed since 1980 because that’s when I was there.
+The research I undertook on some older fountain pens, reaching back into the early 1900, indicate the same.

 Therefore, I assume my knowledge has not become obsolete.
 It appears to me, in the small enclave of fountain pens, technology has not progressed much at all, there seems to be no need for change.
 Alas, I have noticed, changes in manufacturing and material technology have reduced function and quality.

 Fountain pen writers are special people, who, once they have embraced their fountain pen remain satisfied with and loyal to their pen/s and for them, tradition is of high significance.
 Due to this nature of their users, fountain pens, it seems to me, are one of the few products, which are still designed and manufactured with the intention to last.